hamxiaoz/10x-developer/HTML DOM JQuery.md

 - `/shoes?order=desc&shoe[color]=blue&shoe[type]=converse`
 - some browser has max length limit: http://stackoverflow.com/a/812962/166286

+URL Encoding
+- everything not ASCII will be encoded
+- Eg, `%920` is space

 Charater entity:
 - &gt, &lt, &amp, &copy, or use &#100 (use number instead of names)
 - http://www.w3schools.com/tags/ref_entities.asp